 Based on where you spend the most money on coffee, here’s what types of cards you should use on each purchase:

-If you buy most of your coffee-related goods at grocery stores or wholesale clubs, the most lucrative rewards cards to use will likely be a cash back card that offers at least 3 percent back on such transactions, such as the Blue Cash Everyday® Card from American Express.
+If you buy most of your coffee-related goods at U.S. supermarkets or wholesale clubs, the most lucrative rewards cards to use will likely be a cash back card that offers at least 3 percent back on such transactions, such as the Blue Cash Everyday® Card from American Express.
 If you have a points card that doubles or triples earnings on grocery purchases, such as the PenFed Platinum Rewards Visa Signature card (3 points per dollar spent on groceries), that may be a good option, too.

 However, this is when card comparisons and a little math pays off, as some cards offer even heftier grocery store rewards.
 The Blue Cash Preferred® Card from American Express offers 6 percent cash back on U.S. supermarket purchases (up to $6,000 in purchases per year, then 1 percent).
-New cardholders also benefit from a 0 percent purchase APR for 12 months (regular variable APR of 15.24 percent to 26.24 percent thereafter) and get a $200 statement credit after spending $1,000 in the first year.
+New cardholders also benefit from a 0 percent purchase APR for 12 months (regular variable APR of 15.24 percent to 26.24 percent thereafter) and get a $250 statement credit after spending $1,000 in the three months.

-Your potential savings: If you buy $20 a week on coffee-related items at the grocery store using the Blue Cash Preferred card, your annual coffee expense total of $1,040 will earn you $62.40, plus the $200 statement credit bonus if you’re a new cardholder.
+Your potential savings: If you buy $20 a week on coffee-related items at a U.S. supermarket using the Blue Cash Preferred card, your annual coffee expense total of $1,040 will earn you $62.40, plus the $250 statement credit bonus if you’re a new cardholder.

 If you get your caffeine fix on-the-go from cafes, pay with a card that offers a high rate of rewards on restaurant purchases.
 “A coffee shop most likely counts as a restaurant.”
 Rowan said.